chrisDags/phase-2-login/README.md

 # phase-2-login
 Phase 2 end assignment for Simplilearn

+Note: The table is prepopulated with two users in the DbInit class: foo (password: 123) and foo2 (password: 321)

 Link to exact instructions that our instructor told us to go by: https://github.com/timfox456/java-fsd/blob/main/projects/phase-2-project.pdf